Date of use : 1914, Germany

 Collection Theme: German camera manufacturing, pre-WWI commercial networks, stereoscopic photography, Berlin photographic industry

-Archival Significance: This 1914 promotional card from Otto Spitzer is a remarkable document capturing the German photographic industry at the very eve of World War I. The double-sided card serves dual purposes: recto promotes the "Nova" foldable pocket camera with competitive pricing and comprehensive equipment, while verso contains a detailed commercial letter to optics manufacturer Victor Avril regarding stereoscopic viewers.
-The technical specifications for two different viewer models (2186 and 4837) and the specific quantities of lens pairs required (500 and 100) provide rare insight into the specialized supply chains of stereoscopic photography.
-The date—22 June 1914, just six days before the assassination of Archduke Franz Ferdinand—places this correspondence in a poignant historical moment, representing the last days of routine commercial exchange before the outbreak of war.
-This item is an invaluable primary source for understanding camera marketing, stereoscopic technology, and the interconnectedness of German photographic manufacturers in the pre-WWI period.
+Archival Significance: This 1914 promotional card captures the German photographic industry on the eve of WWI.
+It promotes the "Nova" foldable pocket camera while verso contains a commercial letter regarding stereoscopic viewers (models 2186 and 4837 with specific lens quantities).
+Dated 22 June 1914—just six days before the assassination of Archduke Franz Ferdinand—it represents the last days of routine commercial exchange before the outbreak of war.
+A rare primary source for camera marketing, stereoscopic technology, and pre-WWI German photographic manufacturing networks.

 Research Note: